This is the multi-page printable view of this section. Click here to print.

 1.2 - ServiceWatch Metrics

 DNS sends metrics to ServiceWatch.
-The metrics provided by basic monitoring are data collected at a 1‑minute interval.
+The metrics provided by default monitoring are data collected at 5‑minute intervals.

-The following are the basic metrics for the DNS namespace.
+The following are the basic metrics for the Private DNS namespace.

 2 - How-to guides

-This explains what to check before creating a DNS service through the Samsung Cloud Platform Console.
+The user explains the items to verify before creating a DNS service through the Samsung Cloud Platform Console.

-- To manage Private domain names for use only in specified network environments without exposing to the internet, you must first create a Private DNS.
+- To manage private domain names for use only within a designated network environment without exposing them to the internet, you must first create a Private DNS.

-- The defined Private DNS name is used commonly across all regions within the Account.
-It can be created initially in any region within the Account, and thereafter in other regions, you activate and use it with the same Private DNS name from the Private DNS list.
+- The defined Private DNS name is used uniformly across all regions within the account.
+It can be initially created in any region within the account, and thereafter, in other regions, it is activated and used from the Private DNS list with the same Private DNS name.

-- The Private DNS name may already be in use within Samsung Cloud Platform, and you can check whether it is in use through duplicate checking when entering the domain name.
+- The Private DNS name may already be in use within the Samsung Cloud Platform, and you can verify its availability by performing a duplicate check when entering the domain name.

-- Hosted Zone information will be shared across all regions.
-However, some detailed information (SRN, creator, modifier information) can only be verified in the region where it was initially created.
+- Hosted Zone information is shared across all regions.
+However, some detailed information (SRN, creator, modifier information) can only be viewed in the region where it was originally created.

-A general usage example is as follows.
-For detailed usage instructions, refer to the How-to guides of the corresponding sub-service.
+General usage examples are shown below.
+For detailed usage instructions, refer to the How-to guides of the respective subservice.

 |---|---|---|

-- For Public Domain Names to be used in internet environment, management through Hosted Zone is only possible for domain names applied for through Samsung Cloud Platform.
+- Public Domain Names intended for use on the internet can be managed through a Hosted Zone only for domain names that have been registered via the Samsung Cloud Platform.

 - The list of available top-level domains may change.

-An example of general usage procedure is as follows.
-For detailed usage instructions, refer to the How-to guides of the corresponding sub-service.
+An example of the typical usage procedure is shown below.
+For detailed usage instructions, refer to the How-to guides of the respective subservice.

 |---|---|---|